smith210/portfolio/lab2/README.md

    >Time it took to sort array: 1 milliseconds.
    >The sorted array for ths test is: [376, 660, 853]

-   It'll then print a statement letting the user know that the sort is officially over, and the cycle will continue for the following sort.
+   It'll then print a statement letting the user know that the sort is officially over, and the cycle will continue for the following sorts.
    >Testing for insertionSort finished.